Donut-Mod-Team/donut-mod/documentation/architecture.md

 ## Architectural drivers

 The main architectural driver that is being considered during development is usability.
-The team wants to make sure that the end-user does not have any major issues while operating the mode.
-Therefore the team is looking into other Spotfire and their behavior and functionality( in particular the Pie-chart) in order to make sure that the end-user does not get confuse but also that the Donut-Chart provides the functionality, behavior and look the end-user is used to expect from a Spotfire chart.
+The team wants to make sure that the end-user does not have any major issues while operating the mod.
+Therefore, the team is looking into other Spotfire mods, their behavior and functionality (in particular the Pie Chart), in order to ensure that the end-user does not get confused; but also that the Donut Chart provides the functionality, behavior and look the end-user expects from a Spotfire Visualization.
 ## Diagrams

 Overview of the system.